Elliptic Double Affine Hecke Algebras: The case

-The same, therefore, applies to our categories, and thus for general $n$, ${\cal S}^{(n)}_{\eta',x_1,\dots,x_m;0,0}$ and ${\cal S}^{\prime(n)}_{x_0,\dots,x_m;0,0}$ can be interpreted as symmetric powers of rational surfaces.
-(To be precise, each fiber is equivalent to a subcategory of the subcategory of line bundles on such a symmetric power, which is full whenever the ratio of line bundles is acyclic.)
-The categories with $q=0$ and general $t$ are thus commutative deformations of such powers (some sort of compactified discrete elliptic Calogero-Moser spaces), while the categories with general $q$, $t$ are further noncommutative deformations.
+The same, therefore, applies to our categories, and thus for all $n$, ${\cal S}^{(n)}_{\eta',x_1,\dots,x_m;0,0}$ and ${\cal S}^{\prime(n)}_{x_0,\dots,x_m;0,0}$ can be interpreted as symmetric powers of rational surfaces.
+(To be precise, each fiber is equi\-va\-lent to a subcategory of the subcategory of line bundles on such a symmetric power, which is full whenever the ratio of line bundles is acyclic.)
+The categories with~$q=0$ and general $t$ are thus commutative deformations of such powers (some sort of compactified discrete elliptic Calogero--Moser spaces), while the categories with general $q$, $t$ are further noncommutative deformations.

-We can also obtain analogous deformations for $\P^2$, though in that case only the global section category makes sense.
-If we restrict $\Gamma{\cal S}^{\prime(n)}_{x_0;q,t}$ to the objects in $\Z(s+f)$, then for $n=1$, $q=t=0$, we can identify consecutive $\Hom$ spaces in such a way as to obtain the polynomial algebra in three generators.
-(For $n=1$, $q\ne 0$, we instead get the three-generator Sklyanin algebra of \cite{ArtinM/TateJ/VandenBerghM:1990,BondalAI/PolishchukAE:1993}, see \cite{noncomm1}.)
-Thus for general $n$, $q=0$, we again obtain a family of commutative deformations of $\Sym^n(\P^2)$, and further noncommutative deformations for general parameters.
+We can also obtain analogous deformations for~$\P^2$, though in that case only the global section category makes sense.
+If~we restrict $\Gamma{\cal S}^{\prime(n)}_{x_0;q,t}$ to the objects in~$\Z(s+f)$, then for~$n=1$, $q=t=0$, we~can identify consecutive $\Hom$ spaces in such a way as to obtain the polynomial algebra in three generators.
+(For $n=1$, $q\ne 0$, we~instead get the three-generator Sklyanin algebra of~\cite{ArtinM/TateJ/VandenBerghM:1990,BondalAI/PolishchukAE:1993}, see \cite{noncomm1}.)
+Thus for general $n$, $q=0$, we~again obtain a family of commutative deformations of~$\Sym^n(\P^2)$, and further noncommutative deformations for general parameters.

 There are some caveats to the above discussion.
-One is that since we are including {\em all} line bundles in the construction, there is no canonical way to associate a projective variety for $q=0$ or a noncommutative analogue in general: in general, we would need to make an explicit choice of ample divisor, or make some other choice of what it means for a module over the category to be torsion (i.e., map to the $0$ sheaf).
-For $n=1$, it was shown in \cite{noncomm1} that any reasonable choice of ample divisor (in particular, any divisor which is ample on every $X_m$) gives rise to the same quotient category, and thus there is no difficulty.
-Unfortunately, the argument there relied heavily on showing that various product maps are surjective, and the analogous surjectivity fails for $n>1$ even for $q=t=0$.
+One is that since we are including {\em all} line bundles in the construction, there is no canonical way to associate a projective variety for~$q=0$ or a noncommutative analogue in general: in general, we~would need to make an explicit choice of ample divisor, or make some other choice of what it means for a module over the category to be torsion (i.e., map to the $0$ sheaf).
+For~$n=1$, it was shown in~\cite{noncomm1} that any reasonable choice of ample divisor (in particular, any divisor which is ample on every $X_m$) gives rise to the same quotient category, and thus there is no difficulty.
+Unfortunately, the argument there relied heavily on showing that various product maps are surjective, and the analogous surjectivity fails for~$n>1$ even for~$q=t=0$.
 We therefore leave this as an open question.